JuliaAI/MLJ.jl/README.md

 - The ScikitLearn SVM models will not work under Julia 1.0.3 but do work under Julia 1.1 due to [Issue #29208](https://github.com/JuliaLang/julia/issues/29208)

+- When MLJRegistry is updated with new models you may need to force a new precompilation of MLJ to make new models available.

 ### Getting started